Mmm, cheesecake. I’m drooling at the thought. In my opinion, cheesecake is one of the most delicious and sophisticated desserts out there.

 Silicone pans are easy to bake with (Yes! silicone can go in the oven!), regardless of what type of treats you’re making.
 They’re especially great for cheesecakes, though, because their flexible shell allows for easy removal of the cheesecake.

 While you can use silicone pans for baked cheesecake, they tend to work best with no-bake cheesecake recipes.
-Don’t worry – no-bake cheesecakes are incredibly simple, possibly more manageable than the baked version.
+Don’t worry – no-bake cheesecakes are incredibly simple, and possibly more manageable than the baked version.
 Give them a try if you haven’t already!

 6. Disposable Aluminum Foil Pan